 Instructions

-- Add the sazon and sofrito.
-Stir and cook for 1 minute.
+- Add seasoning.
+Stir in the sofrito and sazón.
+Cook for 1 minute.

-- Add the squid rings and tentacles to pot.
-Stir and cook for 1-2 minutes.
+- Add the seafood.
+Add the squid if using and the seafood mix.
+Stir and cook for 1-2 minutes only.

 Rinse and Cook the Rice